Jayshil-Patel/Jayshil-Patel/README.md

-# Hi there 👋, my name is Jayshil Patel and I love to code
+# Hi there 👋, my name is Jayshil and I love AI

-> B.Tech engineering student interested in tackling key current socio-technological challenges using electronics and computational technologies; and aspiring for significant opportunities with the leading national and international contributors in technological developments in the near future.
-A skilled collaborative team leader and contributor with well-respected subject research and problem-solving abilities who is self-reliant in keeping up with current technology trends, applications and usages in Electronics, Artificial Intelligence and Web DevOps.
+> Dynamic and innovative Engineer with a proven track record in Machine Learning and a commitment to ongoing professional development.
+Currently pursuing a Master of Engineering degree at the University of Ottawa, seeking opportunities to leverage expertise in machine learning algorithms to drive impactful projects and solutions.
 ## Profile Stats

 > ![Profile visits](https://komarev.com/ghpvc/?username=Jayshil-Patel&color=blue)